vlang/v/doc/docs.md

 #include "header.h"
 ```

-... will make V look for an compiled .o file in your module folder/c/implementation.o .
+... will make V look for a compiled .o file in your module folder/c/implementation.o.
 If V finds it, the .o file will get linked to the main executable, that used the module.
 If it does not find it, V assumes that there is a `@VMODULE/c/implementation.c` file,
 and tries to compile it to a .o file, then will use that.